josieparis/guppy-colour-polymorphism/README.md

 chr12_liftover.R

+## Iso-Y Pool-seq data analysis

-## Poolfstat to calculate FST and allele frequencies:
+### Poolfstat to calculate FST and allele frequencies:
 Poolfstat is available here: https://cran.r-project.org/web/packages/poolfstat/index.html

 Script to calculate pairwise FST and allele freqs using poolfstat: poolfstat_FST_AFs.R

 ### R script for perfoming Z_FST_PCA analysis and figures:
-#### This script also creates figure components for Figure 2a and d and Supplementary Figures 4,6 and 8
+#### This script also creates figure components for Figure 2a & d, and Supplementary Figures 4,6 and 8
 Z_FST_PCA_analysis.R

 ### R script for polarising / folding AFs analysis and figures:
 #### This script also creates figure components for Figure 2b and e
 polarise_plot_AFs.R

+### R script for polarising and plotting density of AFs:
+#### This script also creates figure components for Figure 3, and Supplementary Figures 12, 13 & 14
+polarised_AF_densities.R

 ### R script for change point detection analysis:
 CPD_analysis.R